-Day 8: Transfers to Bodrum/Milas airport, about 40 minutes away.
+Day 8: Transfer to Kos airport, about 35 minutes away.

 Arrival and Departure Information

-We plan for the gulet to depart Bodrum harbour around 17:00 on Sep 10th.
-Embarkation is from 15:30 onwards.
-You are more than welcome to arrive earlier to drop off your bags, but please be aware that the crew will be busy cleaning and tidying making everything ready for your group.
-If you arrive to the gulet after 17:00, we will do our best to enable you to join the tour at a convenient time and place.
+We plan for the gulet tobe in Kos Harbour (approx. 30 minutes from Kos Airport) from around 17.00.
+You are more than welcome to arrive earlier to drop off your bags, but please be aware that the crew will be busy cleaning and tidying making everything ready for your group so you may not be able to settle in to your cabin.
+If you arrive at the gulet after 17:00, we will do our best to enable you to join the tour at a convenient time and place.
 Departure time can be subject to change depending on weather, harbour or other conditions.